Basic concepts for designers in the Power BI service

 - Semantic model modes in the Power BI service

 - Data sources for the Power BI service

 - Get samples for Power BI

 A Power BI report is one or more pages of visualizations such as line charts, maps, and treemaps.
 Visualizations are also called visuals.
-All of the visualizations in a report come from a single dataset.
+All of the visualizations in a report come from a single semantic model.
 Reports can be created from scratch by you and your colleagues, and can be shared with you directly, in a workspace, or as part of an app.
 Sometimes Power BI creates them for you when you connect to datasets from Excel, Power BI Desktop, databases, and SaaS applications.
 For example, when you connect to an SaaS application, Power BI imports a pre-built report.

 There are two modes to view and interact with reports: Reading view and Editing view.
 When you open a report, it opens in Reading view.
 If you have edit permissions, then you see Edit report in the upper-left corner, and you can view the report in Editing view.
 If a report is in a workspace, everyone with an admin, member, or contributor role can edit it.
 They have access to all the exploring, designing, building, and sharing capabilities of Editing view for that report.
 The people they share the report with can explore and interact with the report in Reading view.

 When you open a workspace, the associated reports are listed under the Content tab.
 Each listed report represents one or more pages of visualizations based on only one of the underlying semantic models.
 To open a report, select it.

 When you open an app, you're presented with a dashboard or a report.
 If the app opens a dashboard, to access the underlying report, select a dashboard tile (more on tiles later) that was pinned from a report.
 Keep in mind that not all tiles are pinned from reports, so you might have to select a few tiles to find a report.

 If the app opens to a report, you see a list of report pages (and optionally a dashboard) along the left side.